Taking Care of Yourself

 - Do not change medications and/or dosages without first checking with your doctor.

 Multiple studies have shown the benefits of physical activity for individuals with Mild Cognitive Impairment (MCI) or Alzheimer's.
 Research suggests that mild-to-moderate physical activity may help delay or slow a decline in thinking skills, reduce stress, possibly help improve symptoms of depression, and may even reduce risk of falls.
+Some evidence also suggests that exercise may directly benefit brain cells by increasing blood and oxygen flow.
+Even stronger evidence suggests exercise may protect brain health through its proven benefits to the cardiovascular system.

 You may want to try a group exercise class, where you can connect with others who enjoy similar activities.
 Aerobic exercise, increasing your heart rate for 20 to 30 minutes, provides the most benefit for physical and cognitive health.
 Try vigorous walking, bicycle riding or tennis.